 “Go home, you little faggot!” the homophobes keep calling.
 Binker has a terrible smell.

 Okay, this story needs more work—I know.
 But what’s true about it is not what matters.
 What I can make of this story is all that counts.
 Autobiography isn’t important in fiction; imagination is what matters.
 And my time, as a writer, is better spent imagining what characters and stories might best accompany this cat without eyes.

 John Irving competed as a wrestler for twenty years.
 His novels include The World According to Garp, The Cider House Rules, A Prayer for Owen Meany, and In One Person.
-His fourteenth novel, Avenue of Mysteries, will be published in fall 2015.
+His fourteenth novel, Avenue of Mysteries, was published in fall 2015.
 He lives in Toronto.